Crip (disability term): Disability rights movement

 During the 1960s, the disability rights movements began to gain momentum.
 A component of this movement was creating a sense of disability pride, which aimed to stop feeling shame as a result of the disabilities.
 It is here when the term crip began being reclaimed.
 The reclaiming process was bolstered by the introduction of the social model of disability in the 1970s, which was adopted by the UN in the 1980s.

 Crip has continued in common usage within the disability community, though the term has broadened to include people with any form of disability, not just those with physical impairments.
-Some social movements that employ the term crip are #CripTheVote, Crip Camp, and Crip Raves.
+Some social movements that employ the term crip are #CripTheVote, Crip Camp, and Toronto-based Crip Rave.
 The reclaiming of the term crip has had wider impacts as seen through the artistic movement like Krip Hop Nation, cripitiques and Crip Collectives (disability writers collectives), and documentary films like Fixed and Crip Camp.

 Crip is sometimes used as a proper noun, "Crip," and sometimes even as a verb, in which "cripping" something means applying a disability justice lens to it.
 In this and many ways, the reclaiming of "crip" mirrors the reclaiming of queer.
 People with disabilities deem crip an insider term as they are the group changing the meaning and usage of the word.

-It is looked down upon when outsiders use the word crip, as it can lead to confusion on if crip is being reclaimed or used as a slur.
+"Cripping-up" is a term that has been adopted by both the mainstream media and creative industries and relates to a form of disability talent erasure, where actors without visible disabilities are cast in roles to play disabled fictional characters or historical figures.